-If security is a concern, then a shipping container can give you peace of mind that the contents are safely stored inside.
+If security is a concern, then a container can give you peace of mind that the contents are safely stored inside.
 Escape rooms can contain historical props or custom-built items that can be expensive to replace.
-A converted shipping container is highly secure and robust, reducing the likelihood of anyone tampering with the escape room when it’s not in use.
-To protect your container from break-ins, we recommend using a CISA Security Container Padlock alongside our patented Contain-a-Lock® Padlock Protector & Lock for optimal security.
-This heightened security will make it difficult for unauthorised entry and protect the items inside the container from theft.
+A convert is highly secure and robust, reducing the likelihood of anyone tampering with the escape room when it’s not in use.
+To protect from break-ins, we recommend using a CISA Security Padlock alongside our patented Contain-a-Lock® Padlock Protector & Lock for optimal security.
+This heightened security will make it difficult for unauthorised entry and protect the items inside from theft.

 The Conversion Process

-Once you have planned the room layout, you need to think about the modification of the container.
-You might want to swap the large standard cargo container doors for a personnel door to improve aesthetics.
+Once you have planned the room layout, you need to think about modification.
+You might want to swap the large standard cargo doors for a personnel door to improve aesthetics.

-If you need to decorate the inside of the container, a plywood lining provides a smooth surface that masks the steel container sides.
+If you need to decorate the inside, a plywood lining provides a smooth surface that masks the steel sides.
 Alternatively, if your game focuses on a military or industrial theme, you may just want to keep the corrugated steel walls and simply repaint the inside colour to suit the theme.

-No matter what you have in mind for your container, the easiest way to convert it to a high specification is with the help of a container conversion team.
-At S Jones Containers we’re no stranger to creative container projects.
-Our in-house experts will certainly find an innovative solution to create your bespoke escape room container no matter what your requirements are.
+No matter what you have in mind, the easiest way to convert it to a high specification is with the help of a conversion team.
+At S Jones, we’re no stranger to creative projects.
+Our in-house experts will certainly find an innovative solution to create your bespoke escape room no matter what your requirements are.

 Escape Containers From S Jones

-We have transformed a number of containers for businesses over the years, so we have plenty of experience in transforming containers into something exciting.
+We have carried out a number of conversions for businesses over the years, so we have plenty of experience in transforming units into something exciting.
 If you are a business requiring our market-leading technical expertise for your project, please get in touch with our conversions team today.